AramSemerjyan/sssexample/README.md

 You can configure external url with option `--polis-url`:

-`swift run sssexample --polis-url URL_EXAMPLE`
+`swift run sssexample --polis-url URL`

-or you can configure folder name where json files are saved with option `--json-folder-dir`:
+You can configure folder name where json files are saved with option `--json-folder-dir`:

 `swift run sssexample --json-folder-dir FOLDER_NAME`

+You can configure host name with option `--host`:

+`swift run sssexample --host HOST_NAME`

+You can configure port name with option `--port`:

+`swift run sssexample --port PORT`